-pERC deliberated on the cost-effectiveness of panitumumab based on the submitted models. pERC noted at the submitter's estimates of cost-effectiveness, panitumumab could not be considered cost-effective compared to FOLFOX alone in the bevacizumab ineligible population or bevacizumab plus FOLFOX in the bevacizumab eligible population. pERC expressed significant concerns that the pCODR Economic Guidance Panel was unable to provide an estimate of panitumumab's cost-effectiveness due to issues with the functionality of the economic model, particularly, the absence of the option to shorten the extrapolation of clinical benefit gained with panitumumab plus FOLFOX. pERC noted it was clinically implausible that panitumumab would accrue the same amount of benefit in a shorter period of time. pERC felt the estimates of cost-effectiveness were very likely to be significantly higher than the submitter's and thus not be considered cost-effective.
+pERC deliberated on the cost-effectiveness of panitumumab based on the submitted models, pERC noted at the submitter's estimates of cost-effectiveness, panitumumab could not be considered cost-effective compared to FOLFOX alone in the bevacizumab ineligible population or to bevacizumab plus FOLFOX in the bevacizumab eligible population, pERC expressed significant concerns that the pCODR Economic Guidance Panel (EGP) was unable to provide an estimate of panitumumab's cost-effectiveness due to issues with the functionality of the economic model, particularly, the absence of the option to shorten the extrapolation of clinical benefit gained with panitumumab plus FOLFOX. pERC noted it was clinically implausible that panitumumab would accrue the same amount of benefit in a shorter period of time.
+Upon reconsideration of the pERC Initial Recommendation, pERC discussed feedback regarding the upper and lower values for the 95% confidence interval of the PFS hazard ratios of panitumumab plus FOLFOX versus the comparators.
+The submitter indicated that these values are extreme and do not reflect how likely these hazard ratios will occur, pERC noted the Committee's conclusion on panitumumab's costeffectiveness was not based on the probability of these hazard ratio values occurring, rather pERC agreed with the different assumptions upon which the FGP estimates were based.
+The Committee was uncertain that the observed hazard ratios from the trials reflected the expected clinical benefit gained with panitumumab plus FOLFOX, pERC concluded that at both the submitter and EGP estimates of costeffectiveness, panitumumab could not be considered cost-effective.

-pERC discussed factors that could impact the feasibility of implementing a funding recommendation for panitumumab plus FOLFOX. pERC acknowledged that RAS testing is currently completed in later lines of therapy and there would be an increase in the volume of RAS testing upon funding panitumumab in the first-line setting of mCRC for patients who have contraindications to bevacizumab.
-Some provinces do not fund FOLFOX in the first-line mCRC setting. pERC accepted the pCODR Clinical Guidance Panel's view that the benefits of panitumumab plus FOLFOX could likely be extended to panitumumab plus FOLFIRI. pERC also noted there is currently no evidence to inform the use of bevacizumab after panitumumab or the use of panitumumab in the third-line setting following its use in the first-line setting.
+pERC discussed factors that could impact the feasibility of implementing a funding recommendation for panitumumab in addition to combination chemotherapy, pERC acknowledged that RAS testing is currently completed in later lines of therapy and there would be an increase in the volume of RAS testing upon funding panitumumab in the first-line setting of mCRC for patients who have contraindications or intolerance to bevacizumab.
+Some provinces do not fund FOLFOX in the first-line mCRC setting, pERC accepted the pCODR Clinical Guidance Panel's view that the benefits of panitumumab plus FOLFOX could likely be extended to panitumumab plus FOLFIRI.
+Upon reconsideration of the pERC Initial Recommendation, pERC reiterated that the Committee accepted the clinical view that the benefits of panitumumab plus FOLFOX could likely be extended to panitumumab plus FOLFIRI. pERC also noted there is currently no evidence to support the use of bevacizumab after panitumumab or the use of panitumumab in the third-line setting following its use in the first-line setting.
+Also during the reconsideration of the pERC Initial Recommendation, pERC discussed feedback from the Provincial Advisory Group regarding whether the benefits of panitumumab plus FOLFOX in mCRC can be generalized and extended to patients with small bowel cancers and cancer of the appendix. pERC was unable to make an evidence-informed recommendation specifically in those two populations, but acknowledged that in most jurisdictions patients with adenocarcinoma of the small bowel and appendix are managed systemically similarly to patients with mCRC.